-It was the time of Rhine romanticism.
-Around 1820, the first steam ships cruised on the Rhine, and a little later one by one railway lines came into being.
-The Drachenfels mountain with the medieval ruin on top inspired Lord Byron and Heinrich Heine, both dedicated it a poem.
-Back then, Heinrich Heine was a student at Bonn university, and already as a young man he got in trouble with the Prussian authorities.
+It was the time of the Romantic Rhine.
+Around 1820, the first steamboats cruised on the Rhine.
+A little later, one by one the railway lines appeared.
+Mount Drachenfels with the medieval ruin above inspired Lord Byron and Heinrich Heine, both dedicated it a poem.

-Yet, in spite of all beauty and Rhine romanticism it was a time of political oppression and bitter poverty.
-Therefore, the years between 1815 and 1848 are referred to as “The Time of Restoration” or “Pre-March” (in German Vormärz), referring to the March Revolution of 1848.
-And yet, the hopes for democracy and national unity remained alive.
+Yet, in spite of all beauty and Rhine romanticism it was a time of political oppression and dire poverty.
+Therefore, we refer to the years between 1815 and 1848 as “time of restoration” or “Pre-March” (in German Vormärz), with regard to the March Revolution of 1848.

 The pre-march also was a time of great need.
-After 20 years of war particularly the rural life was very hard: many floors were ruined, the income is barely enough to live, there were almost no medical care and infant mortality was very high.
-In winter 1816/17 it came after several bad harvests to a famine.
-The emergency drove many people away from their homes, in those years there was the first mass emigration to America.
+After 20 years of war, particularly the rural life was very hard.
+Many soils were ruined, the income was is barely enough to live, there were almost no medical care and infant mortality was very high.
+In winter 1816/17, it came to a famine after several bad harvests.
+Hunger and despair drove many people away from their homes, in those years mass emigration to America began.